 Be ready to support your own rules.
 Don’t just expect parents to just follow your childcare policies blindly.

-Years ago something that I did not realize was that parents really don’t realize that as childcare providers we have mandated state regulations that WE MUST comply with.
+Years ago something that I did not realize was that parents really don’t realize that as childcare providers we have mandated state regulations.
+That we have rules that WE MUST comply with.

-It is your business, however, that can be cited and fined if certain rules are not followed.
+However, it is your business!
+It is possible that you can be cited and fined if certain rules are not followed.
 So use that to be able to stand confidently on your policies.

 We preach to parents that consistency is key to good parenting.
 It is also the key to sound business practices.